-Having local entities enforce immigration detainers will not only place a burden on local resources, but will also have a chilling effect on immigrant communities.
-Passing this bill will make law-abiding members of our state's immigrant communities less likely to contact law enforcement if they are victims of or witnesses to criminal activity.
+Passing this bill will have a chilling effect on immigrant communities because law-abiding immigrants will be less likely to contact law enforcement if they are victims of, or witnesses to, criminal activity.
 Only criminals benefit when communities lose trust in the police.